The resignation of Jimmy Phillip in 1924 forced the first managerial change in

 in hand, putting together another top-class side with the assistance of former

-team-mate Donald Coleman who had taken over from Billy Russell in March 1931.
+team-mate Donald Colman who had taken over from Billy Russell in March 1931.

 In the event Travers assembled what many people regarded as the finest side

 ever to grace Pittodrie.
 Willie Cooper, Matt Armstrong, Willie Mills and Billy

 Strauss were just some of the names that went to make up the great Black and